Viva Florida

 • This is a matching grant program; applicants must provide evidence of in-kind or monetary contributions of 50% or more of the amount requested.

-• In-kind contributions may include donations of materials, services and/or volunteer time, as well as staff time related to the project (including application preparation).
+• In-kind contributions may include donations of materials, services and/or volunteer time, as well as staff time related to the project.

 • Up to $3,000 per project may be awarded.

-• A minimum of 80% of the grant funds must be used to purchase native wildflowers, grasses, and flowering shrubs and vines (plants or seeds).
+• A minimum of 80% of the grant funds must be used to purchase native wildflowers, grasses and/or flowering shrubs and vines (may be live material or seeds).

 • Two progress reports will be submitted on dates to be determined by the Foundation based on the project timeline.
 Reporting format will be provided in advance of the due date by the Foundation’s grant manager.